Student Organization Resources

 - Be sure to send an email follow-up on the points discussed and to ensure everyone is on the same page.
 If you need to clarify any points from the email, you can.

-- Use video functions to see peoples’ facial reactions/body language
+- Use video functions or in-person meeting to see peoples’ facial reactions/body language

 - Tone – the character or attitude of your communication.
 Is it professional, passive, aggressive, friendly, etc.?

 - Use digital calendars and task management tools

 - Create an org calendar with your email, and share with your members so important dates/times are shared with members.